Set up remote MCP

 - dbt Cloud host: Use this to form the full URL.
 For example, replace

-header. - Token: Please generate either a personal access token or a service token.
+x-dbt-prod-environment-idheader. - Token: Generate either a personal access token or a service token.
 In terms of permissions, to fully utilize remote MCP, it must be configured with Semantic Layer and Developer permissions.
+Note: to use functionality that requires the

 - For the remote MCP, you will pass on headers through the JSON blob to configure required fields: